antoneev/note-worthy/README.md

 - integrating chatbot

 ## Accomplishments that we're proud of
+-  Developing a Chrome extension dashboard to convert lectures to text
+-  Generating questions from summary using a Naive-Bayes Machine learning model
+-  Providing Graph analytics based on sentiment analysis for better understanding of lectures

 ## What we learned
 - how the background processes work in an chrome extension